powerbuoy/ScrollClasses/README.md

-# Scroll Stats
-Adds a bunch of classes representing the user's scroll behavior like 'has-scrolled', 'scrolling-down' etc
+Adds a bunch of classes representing the user's scroll behavior like 'has-scrolled', 'scrolling-down' etc.